ChrisWhealy/wasm_sha256/docs/README.md

 # Prerequisites

-Please check that all the prerequisites have been met.
+Please check that all the following prerequisites have been met.

 1. Are you comfortable writing directly in WebAssembly Text?
 (Be honest)